DhruvK278/customer-support-ai-agent/README.md

 ## 🧠 How the AI Agent Works

 1. Customer submits an issue category + description via the UI
+2. The backend generates embeddings for the issue using Together AI
+3. The backend queries the local **ChromaDB** to retrieve the most relevant sections of the company policy
-2. The backend sends the issue to **Llama 3.1 8B Instruct** with a system prompt that defines the 8 issue categories and 9 resolution options
+4. The retrieved policy context is injected into a system prompt that defines the 8 issue categories and 9 resolution options
+5. The backend sends the augmented prompt to **Llama 3.1 8B Instruct**
-3. The model returns a structured JSON response with `resolution`, `resolution_description`, and `confidence_score`
+6. The model returns a structured JSON response with `resolution`, `resolution_description`, and `confidence_score` based strictly on the policy
-4. The result is saved to DynamoDB and displayed back to the customer in real time
+7. The result is saved to DynamoDB and displayed back to the customer in real time

 ---